Luxury Institute: 7 luxury myths destroying brand performance

-Fact or Myth?
-The Luxury Institute deciphers the most relevant luxury myths to empower brands for the future
+Fact or myth?
+The Luxury Institute deciphers the most relevant luxury myths to empower brands for the luxury industry in 2023

 Author: House of Eden

-Myths are the greatest obstacle to high achievement.
-Accordingly, research, advice and insights into these myths and the real needs of HNW and UHNW customers are extremely relevant for finding innovative solutions today.
-Here are the 7 luxury myths that are currently prevalent.
+Myths are the biggest barrier to performance.
+Research, advice and insights to debunk these myths and identify the true needs of HNW and UHNW customers are therefore extremely relevant to develop innovative solutions in today's world.
+Here are the 7 currently dominant luxury myths of the luxury industry in 2023:

 Luxury Myth #1: Time is the ultimate luxury

-Return on Invested Time (ROIT) is the ultimate luxury.
-That was true in 2019 and is still true today.
-But many luxury brands are still not acting according to this reality.
-When HNW customers invest their precious time, they demand an exceptional experience with optimized functional and emotional elements.
-Soulless splendor and opulence are not enough.
-Sometimes simplicity reigns.
-Whether online, in a resort, in a shop, on a yacht or in a restaurant - luxury brands need to make their customers feel very special.
+Return on Invested Time (ROIT) undoubtedly represents the ultimate luxury, both in the luxury industry in 2023 and as early as 2019.
+However, there are still many luxury brands that are unaware of this reality.
+When high net worth (HNW) customers invest their valuable time in a brand, they expect an outstanding experience that optimally combines both functional and emotional aspects.
+It goes beyond pure splendor and opulence, because sometimes true luxury lies in simplicity.
+Whether online, in a resort, in a store, on a yacht or in a restaurant, luxury brands need to make their customers feel like they are experiencing something unique.

 Myth #2: A compelling brand purpose and storytelling are differentiators

-Simon Sinek has motivated luxury brands to uncover their purpose.
-In turn, luxury brands hired agencies to create and communicate their why.
-Whether it's authentic or not.
-Today, the "why" and "purpose" of a brand have reached the status of commodities.
-While they're a nice touch, they no longer differentiate a luxury brand.
-Even goods or service brands that deliver cheap goods, sub-par products, and poor service can tell a story that brings customers to tears.
+In the luxury industry, Simon Sinek has inspired luxury brands to discover their “why” in 2023.
+In response, many luxury brands hired agencies to create and communicate a “why.”
+This happened regardless of whether it was authentic or not.
+Today, both the “why” and “purpose” of a brand have changed status and are seen as more of an add-on that no longer really distinguishes a luxury brand.
+Even brands that offer inferior products or services can tell stories that touch customers emotionally.

 Luxury Myth #3: Brands nurture deep relationships with their HNW customers